Course Outline

 Additional Information

-Author information: Lynda Britton, PhD, MLS(ASCP)CM, SM received her BS degree in medical technology from the University of Texas at Arlington and her doctorate from Louisiana State University in Baton Rouge, LA.
+Author Information: Lynda Britton, PhD, MLS(ASCP)CMSM received her BS degree in medical technology from the University of Texas at Arlington and her doctorate from Louisiana State University in Baton Rouge, LA.
 She began her career as a bench microbiologist and worked in several states.
-Currently, Lynda is the Clinical Coordinator for the Medical Laboratory Sciences Program at LSU Health Sciences Center in Shreveport, LA.
+Lynda is the Clinical Coordinator for the Medical Laboratory Sciences Program at LSU Health Sciences Center in Shreveport, LA.
 She is a professor and teaches microbiology and molecular diagnosis.

-Reviewer information: Julie Ann West, PhD, MLS(ASCP)CM, SM(ASCP)CM is experienced as a Technical Specialist, Safety Officer, Educator, and Lead in the Veterans Administration Healthcare System, and has prior experience as an Administrative Laboratory Director.
+Julie Ann West, PhD, MLS(ASCP)CMSMCM, is experienced as a Technical Specialist, Safety Officer, Educator, and Lead in the Veterans Administration Healthcare System and has prior experience as an Administrative Laboratory Director.
 Dr. West is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS) and as a Specialist in Microbiology (SM).
 In addition, Dr. West has earned a PhD in Public Health - Infectious Disease Epidemiology - and is Certified in Public Health (CPH) by the National Board of Public Health Examiners.

-Course Description: This course is intended to serve as an overview of mosquito-borne viral diseases: epidemiology, clinical manifestations, and laboratory diagnosis.
+Course Description: This course is intended to provide an overview of mosquito-borne viral diseases, including their epidemiology, clinical manifestations, and laboratory diagnosis.